-Treatment of PID usually involves administration of more than one antibiotic.
-Cefoxitin (Mefoxin) and doxycycline (Vibramycin) antibiotics are typically used in combination to provide broad spectrum coverage against the offending organisms.
+Treatment of PID usually involves the administration of more than one antibiotic.
+Cefoxitin (Mefoxin) and doxycycline (Vibramycin) antibiotics are typically used in combination to provide broad-spectrum coverage against the offending organisms.

 The patient should be instructed to abstain from sexual intercourse for three weeks.